renatoalmeidamartins/Aug-2025-AZ-400/README.md

 - [Parallel processing in PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/learn/deep-dives/write-progress-across-multiple-threads?view=powershell-7.5), be careful with race conditions.
 You will need a mutli-thread aware class to write something out.
 [Using Azzure Policy to avoid configuration drift](https://learn.microsoft.com/en-us/azure/governance/policy/how-to/remediate-resources?tabs=azure-portal)
 - [Power shell desired state configuration](https://learn.microsoft.com/en-us/powershell/dsc/overview?view=dsc-3.0)

+## Lab activities for day 3:
+- Time for lunch and labs starting at 12:15 Central
+- Lunch until 13:15
+### Labs for Learning path 4: Implement a secure continuous deployment using Azure Pipelines (should be done by 3:00 PM )
+- 40 min - Integrate Azure Key Vault with Azure DevOps
+- 60 min - Enable Dynamic Configuration and Feature Flags

+### Labs for Learning path 5: Manage infrastructure as code using Azure and DSC (should be done by 4 PM)
+- 45 min - Deployments using Azure Bicep templates

+### With some time left, you can explore the lab: Example lab for using Terraform in Azure DevOps linked above